TanjIsGray/BealsTriples/README.md

 You can do other things like looking for sequential solutions which have neighboring GCD values.
 There are quite a few of these.

 Finally, I added a separate, simple program which scans for the nearest misses - when there is no exact solution for a specific B^j, what was the A^i, C^j combination which came closest to equality?
-The fun thing here is that about 80% of these results are mutually prime - even though not a single one of the exact results is mutually prime.
+The fun thing here is that about 60% of these near-miss results are mutually prime - even though not a single one of the exact results is mutually prime.
 This is a simple way to show how amazing the GCD property of the exact triples really is.

 Have fun, and don't go too far down the rabbit-hole spending time on this conjecture!